Last updated: 18.02.2024

 CO2 emissions in Opter, overview

-CO2 emissions can be displayed:
+CO2 emissions can be shown:

 Settings in Opter, overview